Getting Started & Installation#

 Step 2: After completing step 1, a new window should pop up as shown below.
 Click on ‘Repository url’. make sure version control is

-set to ‘Git’, define the directory on your local computer where you would like the Resolve
+set to ‘Git’, define the directory on your local computer where you would like the RESOLVE model to be saved (Recommended free space on loacl disk is ~10GiB)

-In the URL section copy and paste the latest release of Resolve
+In the URL section copy and paste the latest release of RESOLVE - which can be found here

 Step 3: Click on Clone at the bottom of the window and allow a couple minutes for Github to clone the repository.
 The user should be able to see a small dialog box at the bottom of the Pycharm window that reads ‘Cloning source repository’